|Position:||Assistant Coach / Offensive Line|

 |College:||Earned a degree from Furman in 1977|

-• Has a staff-high 37 years of experience in college coaching and a staff-high 431 college games as a coach.
+•Has a staff-high 38 years of experience in college coaching and a staff-high 446 college games as a coach.

-• Coached offensive tackle Brandon Thomas, a third-round draft pick, to his second-straight All-ACC season in 2013.
-Offensive guard Tyler Shatley also earned All-ACC honors in 2013, and played in the NFL in 2014.
+•Coached offensive tackle Brandon Thomas, a third-round draft pick, to his second-straight All-ACC season in 2013.
+Guard Tyler Shatley also earned All-ACC honors in 2013, and played in the NFL in 2014.

 *Courtesy Clemson Media Guide